Special Forces medical sergeant dies in Afghanistan

-FORT BRAGG, N.C.
-(AP) — The U.S. Army says a medical sergeant has died from non-combat injuries in Afghanistan.
+FORT BRAGG, N.C. — The U.S. Army says a medical sergeant has died from non-combat injuries in Afghanistan.

 The U.S. Army Special Operations Command issued a statement saying that Sgt.
 1st Class Elliott J. Robbins died Sunday in Helmand Province.
 The 31-year-old was from Ogden, Utah, and was assigned to the 10th Special Forces Group.